ibm-cloud-docs/cloud-object-storage/replication.md

 ### Lifecycle configurations
 {: #replication-interactions-lifecycle}

-The time it takes for objects to replicate is determined by the size of the objects.
-Larger objects may take several hours to finish replication.
 If a lifecycle policy is enabled on a destination bucket, the lifecycle rules will honor the original creation time of the object, not the time that the replica became available in the destination bucket.

 ### Immutable Object Storage
 {: #replication-interactions-worm}